NCSU GIS/MEA582:

 • terrain and bathymetry mapping

-• mathematical and digital representations (point clouds, contour, raster, TIN)
+• digital representations (point clouds, contour, raster, TIN)

 • DEM, DTM and DSM, working with multiple return lidar data